 Measurement of TPMT status, specifically 6-TGN and 6-MMPN, should be considered when reviewing perceived inefficiency, dose changes and side effects (particularly cytopenia's and hepatotoxicity).
-Such levels are an accurate and reliable guide to dose adjustment.
+Such levels can guide the need for a dose adjustment.

 After each review, advise primary care whether treatment should be continued, confirm the ongoing dose, and whether the ongoing monitoring outlined in section 9 remains appropriate.